In this guide, we share how to RSVP to a birthday party invitation, and give sample wording you can use to confidently respond to any event invite.

 - 4.1 What exactly to say when responding in an RSVP

-- 4.2 How to RSVP Text Sample
+- 4.2 How to respond to RSVP confirmation by text

 - 4.3 Sample Wording for Responding YES to an invitation

 - 4.4 How to say no to an invite to a party

 - 4.5 What to do if you are unsure if you can be there

 - 4.6 How to reply to RSVP confirmation: Other special circumstances

 - 4.7 What to do if you forgot to RSVP by the deadline

 - 4.8 What to do if you are unable to attend after RSVPing yes